 Generally speaking, the logs don’t contain any specific app usage data.
 They may contain information on how the app was used, i.e. why it crashed, but they don’t generally contain specific information about the data used within the app — such as what web sites your visited, or what you typed in your personal diary app *sob*.

 The details contained in these logs pertain to hardware and operating system spec, performance stats, and data about how a particular app was used.
 In other words, the data contained is primarily analytical data that can help Apple research issues and track trends if the need arrises.

 Where to find Diagnostic & Usage Data

-Finding this data is a bit tricky, because it’s buried several levels deep in iOS’ Settings.
+Finding this data is a bit tricky, because it’s not necessarily where you’d expect it to be.
 To find your device’s diagnostic data, venture to the following location:

-Settings > General > About > Diagnostics & Usage > Diagnostic & Usage Data
+Settings > Privacy > Diagnostics & Usage > Diagnostic & Usage Data

 If you don’t have any logs listed, you can quickly generate a low memory log by opening a bunch of Safari tabs.
 While switching between them, you should eventually notice some of them refresh (white screen, and the page reloads).
 Once you see that, you’ll find a low memory warning logged to your Diagnostic & Usage Data section.

 How to delete Diagnostic & Usage Data from your device